DataDog/datadog-agent/docs/dev/agent_api.md

 ## Security and Authentication

-To avoid unprivileged users to access the API, authentication is required and based on a token.
+To prevent unprivileged users from accessing the API, token-based authentication is required.
 The token is written to a file that's only readable by the user that the Agent runs as.

 ## Endpoints